ParaDiseVul/All-essential-packs-according-to-ParaDiseff/README.md

 # All-essential-packs-according-to-ParaDiseff
-Here you will find all the texture packs for ParaDiseFF ⚠️ Important: Client Requirement
+Here you will find all the texture packs for ParaDiseFF
+# 🎮 Minecraft Bedrock Utility & Texture Packs

+Welcome to my official repository!
+This collection features high-performance utility packs designed to give you a competitive edge in PvP and technical gameplay on Minecraft Bedrock.

+---

+## ⚠️ Important: Requirement
-To unlock the full functionality of these packs (including advanced HUD features and optimized performance), it is highly recommended to use the Oderso Client.
-Some features may be limited or unavailable on the vanilla Minecraft Bedrock launcher.
+To unlock **all functionalities** and ensure the best performance, it is highly recommended to use the **Oderso Client**.
+Some advanced features may be limited or unavailable on the vanilla launcher.

-📦 Updated Pack List
+---

+## 📦 Included Packs

-Main Pack (All-in-One)
+### 1. Main Pack (All-in-One)

-Custom items, swords, and Anti-Bedrock Leak technology.
+The core of this repository.
+A complete overhaul for a cleaner game.
+* **Custom Textures:** Re-imagined items and swords for better visibility.
+* **Anti-Bedrock Leak:** Advanced protection against common Bedrock-related glitches and leaks.

-HP Viewer
+### 2. HP Viewer (Health Indicator)

-Real-time health display (Only for visible players).
+Monitor your opponent's health in real-time.
+* ✅ **Visibility:** Shows precise HP above players.
+* ❌ **Limitation:** Does not work on invisible players (Invisibility Potions).

-Fast Loading
+### 3. Fast Loading (No Screen)

-Instant TP without the annoying loading screen.
+Never lose a second during a fight.
+* **Instant TP:** Removes the loading screen overlay when teleporting (e.g., to /spawn).
+* **Combat Ready:** See your surroundings immediately to avoid being ambushed after a teleport.

-Armor HUD & Debug Tools
+### 4. Armor HUD & Debug Tools

-Armor Icons: Visible even when players are crouching (Disabled on Elytra).

-Technical View: Shows Hitboxes and Chunk borders for better combat and building precision.
+The ultimate tactical overlay.
+* **Armor Icons:** View what armor others are wearing directly above their heads.
+* **Crouch Support:** Armor icons remain visible even if the player is sneaking/crouching.
+* **Hitboxes & Chunks:** Integrated visual debug tools to see player hitboxes and chunk borders.
+* ❌ **Elytra Limitation:** Armor display is disabled while a player is flying with Elytra.

+---

+## 🛠️ Installation
+1. Download the `.mcpack` files from the **downloads** folder.
+2. Open the files to automatically import them into Minecraft.
+3. Make sure to use **Oderso Client** for the best experience.

+---
+*Created with 💙 for the Bedrock community.*****